Connecticut Wing Civil Air Patrol: Cadet activities

 The largest cadet activity held by the Wing is the annual Summer Encampment.
-The 2008 Encampment, which was held at Norwich University in Vermont, is the first encampment not held in Niantic, Connecticut for a decade, as reported in the CAP Encampment Reports.
-The Encampment is being held jointly with New Hampshire and Vermont Wings.
-There is also an Encampment, Non-Commissioned Officer Academy, Leadership School and Honor Guard Academy, all of which are being held at Otis Air Force Base.
-Connecticut Wing liaison for these multi-Wing encampments is Lt Col Valleau.

-Lt Col Valleau also runs the application process as per national regulations for the National Cadet Special Activities in Civil Air Patrol.
+The Wing Commander and Director of Cadet Programs also runs the application process as per national regulations for the National Cadet Special Activities in Civil Air Patrol.

 Connecticut Wing was featured in the March 2007 edition of Civil Air Patrol Volunteer magazine for an event held at Hartford-Brainard Airport in Hartford, Connecticut, in conjunction with the Connecticut State Police, which provided volunteers side-by-side training with search-and-rescue dogs.

 Connecticut Wing cadets are currently involved in a competition between squadrons in the field of model rocketry.
 The final competition is to be held in June 2008 in conjunction with CATO Rocketry Club, the local chapter of the National Association of Rocketry.

 The Wing's Cadet Advisory Council also hosts the annual Col Howard E Palmer Cadet Ball in recognition of the longest-serving Wing commander.
 The event is held during the fall season each year and is intended as an informal social gathering to promote inter-squadron cooperation.
 Nearly one half of the Wing's cadets attended the 2007 Cadet Ball, with an estimated 139 in attendance.

 Additionally, Connecticut Wing holds an annual conference during October.
 This time is used to allow the Wing commander to address the entire Wing, for guest speakers to give keynote speeches, and for the annual awards to be presented to their recipients.
 Several competitions for the cadets occur at each conference, including a military drill and ceremonies competition and a public speaking competition.
 Col Mary Feik, after whom one of CAP's cadet awards is named in honor of her work in women's rights in aviation, was the keynote speaker at the 2007 conference.
 It is also common to have government representatives attend, including members of the state legislature.